MyEtherWallet/wallet-bridge/README.md

 # Wallet-Bridge

-Project inspired by [Trezor-Bridge](https://github.com/trezor/trezord-go) is an interface to interact with Ethereum wallets using multiple platforms including but not limited to Web, Desktop and Browser Extensions
+Wallet-Bridge is a project inspired by [Trezor-Bridge](https://github.com/trezor/trezord-go) to interact with Ethereum wallets using multiple platforms including but not limited to Web, Desktop and Browser Extensions

 ## Getting Started